ahmedgezaf/Excel_Project_data_analytics/README.md

 This project was completed as part of **Luke Barousse**'s *Excel for Data Analytics* course.

 > 📺 [Luke Barousse on YouTube](https://www.youtube.com/@LukeBarousse) — one of the best free resources for data analytics fundamentals.
-His teaching style makes complex concepts genuinely approachable, and this Power Pivot module specifically pushed me to think about data like an analyst, not just a spreadsheet user.
+His teaching style makes complex concepts genuinely approachable, and this Power Pivot module specifically pushed me to think about data like an analyst.

----

-## 👤 Author

-**Ahmed** · Data Analytics Student · American University in Cairo (Continuing Education)

-*Interests: Data Analytics, Supply Chain, and occasionally shredding 7-string riffs in Drop F#* 🎸

----

-## 📄 License

-This project is for educational/portfolio purposes.
-Dataset originally compiled by Luke Barousse.